SSPENELOPE/react-weatherapp/README.md

 ## ChangeLog
+- 3/10/23: Added JSON file provided by openweathermap API that contains all major city names, locations, and coordinates.
+Added a function to call on the C# controller on the backend to return the data and provide suggestions to the user on the front end.

 - 3/9/23: Added offCanvas effect to hold all the users stored profile data in the future, I.E. favorited cities and currently holds the users previously searched cities

 - 3/6/23: Fixed issue where react would render the previously searched cities twice to the header bar.
 This was fixed by adding a "if" statement at the top of the function that rendered the componenet to see if the ciities had already been rendered.
 Check "Header.jsx: 12-13 " if you would like to see how that issue was resolved.